pvamshi/jsrun/README.md

 ### Features

 * **Transparency** : Entire source code is available in github
-* **You own your data** : All the scripts you save is stored in gists, you own them.
+* **You own your data** : All the scripts you save is stored in [Gists](https://gists.github.com), you own them.
 They are not tied to jsrun anyway.
 * **Secure** : Authentication is by github.
-So, only github knows that you logged into this app and your credentials.
+So, only github knows who registered with this app and their credentials.
-* **Single purpose**: The goal of this app is to do one thing and do it well.
+* **Single purpose**: The goal of this app is to do one thing and do it well, i.e run javascript code.
+It is not intended to run HTML or CSS.
 So it *not* a replacement for other good apps such as [https://codepen.io](https://codepen.io) or [https://jsbin.com](https://jsbin.com) or [https://jsfiddle.net](https://jsfiddle.net)

 ### Tech stack